Creating custom themes

 }

-In addition to the tokens in theme defintion, we also automatically generate dynamic token values.
+In addition to the tokens in the theme definition, we also automatically generate dynamic token values.
 You can find more about them in the Design Tokens section.

 Format: